takaaa220/swaggo-ide/README.md

-# Go Swag for IDE
+# Swaggo for IDE

+※ This Extension is still in development.

+This project is the unofficial Language Server for [swaggo/swag](https://github.com/swaggo/swag).